MohdMinhal/texere/README.md

+# Texere: This is the start of a new Module
-# Texere: Text Removal from Images
+Currently it has two function 1.Text Removal from Images and generate mask
+                              2.Marking Edges in Images

-Texere is a Python package that provides functionality for removing text from images, along with the option to generate a mask for further processing.
+Texere is a Python package that provides functionality for removing text from images and marking edges, along with the option to generate a mask for further processing.

 ## Installation